ibm-cloud-docs/BlockStorage/managing-storage-limits.md

 ## Requesting volume limit increase
 {: #increaseblocklimits}

-You can request a provisioning limit increase by submitting a support case in the [console](/unifiedsupport/cases/add){: external}.
-When the request is approved, you get a volume limit that is set for a specific data center.
+Request a provisioning limit increase by submitting a support case to get a higher volume limit for a specific data center.
 {: shortdesc}

 In the case, provide the following information:

 - **Ticket Subject**:
    > Request to Increase Data Center Volume Count Storage Limit

 - **What is the use case for the additional volumes request?**
-   >*For example, your answer might be something similar to a "new VMware&reg; datastore", "a new development and testing (`dev/test`) environment", "an SQL database", or "logging".*
+   >*For example, your answer can be something similar to a "new VMware&reg; datastore", "a new development and testing (`dev/test`) environment", "an SQL database", or "logging".*

 - **How many extra Block volumes are needed by type, size, IOPS, and location?**
    >*For example, "25x Endurance 2 TB @ 4 IOPS in DAL09" or "25x Performance 4 TB @ 2 IOPS in WDC04."*